zammad/zammad-documentation/install/source.rst

 ----------------------------

 ..
-   About this section: The RCM installation part uses definition list instead of field lists intentionally.
+   About this section: The RVM installation part uses definition list instead of field lists intentionally.
 It's supposed to safe width for better readability.

 .. note::